lraszewski/wiki-socks/README.md

 Several investigations that were scrapped contained no sockpuppet contributions.
 Either the banned sockpuppets made none, or these contributions no longer appear on their user contributions page.
 A list of these 984 investigations is included in `empty-investigations.txt`.

+## Problematic Investigations

+Please note that some investigations may have a limited number of positive or negative samples, or empty fields.
+This may be problematic for some learning architecture.
+We provide a `stats.csv` file containing information about each investigation, and suggest that this file be used to create a suitable distribution of tasks for a given architecture.

 ## Reading the Data

 Each investigation is easily read using pandas.
 To ensure the data is read to the desired datatype, you may use the function below.